Susan Hyatt: Early life and career

 Hyatt was born in Seattle, Washington in 1967.
 In the 1980s, Susan was briefly a guitarist for the all-female band The Pandoras.
 In 1992, Hyatt released a dance version of Simon and Garfunkel's "The 59th Street Bridge Song" on WEA Records/Warner Music, which was produced by members of Kissing the Pink.

 In 1993, Hyatt formed grunge/punk/pop band Pillbox in London, with bassists Carrie Melbourne (Babylon Zoo) and Sean Harrington.
 Pillbox signed to Polygram/Universal Music.
 Two years later, Pillbox's debut single, "Invasion (What Really Turns You On?)", became a top 20 UK indie hit.
 Pillbox's music was licensed to several episodes of the TV series Dawson's Creek.
 In 1998, Pillbox was included in The Virgin Encyclopedia of Indie and New Wave by Colin Larkin.

 Hyatt co-hosted a live music TV Show, The Pulse, on the MP3TV network in the UK in 2000, with co-presenter Tim Kash.

 In 2002, Hyatt became the guitar coach for Gina Gershon in the Lionsgate movie Prey for Rock and Roll.
 In 2003, Hyatt formed Stimulator with guitarist/producer Geoff Tyson.
 In 2004, Stimulator's cover of Olivia Newton-John's "Magic" was featured in the 2004 soundtrack for the Miramax film Ella Enchanted on Hollywood Records.
 Stimulator's debut album was licensed by the Lab/Universal Records in 2005.
 In 2005 & 2006, Stimulator supported Duran Duran and The Go-Go's on their US national tours.
 Hyatt was the live guitarist for Juliet Richardson's 2005 tour, opening nationally for Duran Duran.

 From 2007 to 2008, Hyatt was the singing coach at The Paul Green School of Rock Music in Hollywood.
 In 2009, Hyatt released her first Fitness DVD, Susan Hyatt's Rockstar Workout, through Bayview Entertainment.

 From 2021 to 2023, Hyatt joined the Gary Numan tribute band Airlane.
 She recorded the vocals for “Are Friends Electric”, “Metal”, and “Tracks”.
 Hyatts vocals raised the bar for Airlane.
 Her voice transformed the Gary Numan classics.
-The paring between drummer/producer Jeff Riddle and Hyatt proved to be the winning formula for Airlane.
+The pairing between drummer/producer Jeff Riddle and Hyatt proved to be the winning formula for Airlane.